solo-io/gloo/docs/content/installation/advanced_configuration/extauth_custom_ca.md

 EOF
 ```

-Finally, we'll install Gloo Edge Enterprise with Helm.
+Finally, we'll install Gloo Gateway Enterprise with Helm.
 Be sure to update the value for the license key.
 Include the `--install` flag to upgrade the existing installation or install a new release if one does not already exist.

 ```bash